hyperledger/besu-docs/docs/HowTo/Configure/Consensus-Protocols/IBFT.md

 # IBFT 2.0

 Besu implements the IBFT 2.0 proof of authority (PoA) [consensus protocol](../../../Concepts/Consensus-Protocols/Overview-Consensus.md).
-IBFT 2.0 is supported for existing users for private networks, but [QBFT](QBFT.md) is the recommended enterprise-grade consensus protocol for private networks.
+IBFT 2.0 is supported for existing private networks, but [QBFT](QBFT.md) is the recommended enterprise-grade consensus protocol for private networks.

 In IBFT 2.0 networks, approved accounts, known as validators, validate transactions and blocks.